dspiteself/nakkaya.com/posts/2009-09-24-git-delete-last-commit.markdown

 tags: git
 ---

-Once in a while late at night when i ran out of coffee, i commit stuff that i shouldn't have.
-Then i spend the next 10 - 15 minutes googling how to remove the last commit i made.
-So after third time i wanted to make a record of it so i can refer to it later.
+Once in a while late at night when I ran out of coffee, I commit stuff that I shouldn't have.
+Then I spend the next 10 - 15 minutes googling how to remove the last commit I made.
+So after third time I wanted to make a record of it so I can refer to it later.

 If you have committed junk but not pushed,